grafana/pyroscope/docs/sources/operators-guide/architecture/query-sharding/index.md

 sharded_queries=32 query="sum(rate(prometheus_engine_queries{engine=\"ruler\"}[5m]))/sum(rate(prometheus_engine_queries[5m]))"
 ```

-The query-frontend also exposes metrics, which can be useful to understand the
+The query-frontend also exposes profiles, which can be useful to understand the
 query workload's parallelism as a whole.

 You can run the following query to get the ratio of queries which have been successfully sharded: